modevar/modevar.github.io/_pages/program.md

 - "/agenda/"
 ---

 The MODEVAR workshop is planned as full day event at February 6th, 2024 in Bern.
+The detailed program will be published as soon as possible.